Joanna, a manager, notices that one of her team members seems demotivated and is not performing well.

 Not recommended:“Your work is amazing, but I have noticed that you do not gel well with the rest of the team.
 However, you are always on time to work—so that’s great!”

 Recommended:“I feel that you need to associate with your team members more.
 However, your work is amazing and you are always on time to work.
 Good going!”

 How to receive feedback from your direct reports effectively?

 You may wonder why we’re talking about managers soliciting feedback during one on one meetings when there are several other avenues for them, such as HR surveys and 360-degree surveys.

-Peoplebox has an exhaustive list of questions that you can use to elicit honest responses from your direct reports.
+Peoplebox has an exhaustive list of more than 500 one on one meeting questionsthat you can use to elicit honest responses from your direct reports.
 The questions are categorized under various headings, such as Career Growth & Development, Feedback, Goals & Alignment, Icebreakers, Organizational Feedback, and Team Work & Collaboration.

 - Keep your emotions in check.
 Your direct reports should be able to trust you enough to feel comfortable to open up with you.
 Since you’re soliciting feedback, you should be prepared to hear things that you may not like.
 Stay calm and try not to feel threatened.
 Ask yourself why your direct report feels this way about you.
 If you lose your temper, you will ensure that you never get honest feedback again.

 - Understand their perspective.
 Your direct reports hail from diverse backgrounds.
 Thus, you will inevitably get to hear different viewpoints about you and your management style.
 You will hear about their expectations from you about maintaining proper workplace ambiance, offering guidance on their professional goals, and your management style.